ChristopherIanPeck/kaggle-playground-series-s5/README.md

 ### Competition Details

-Description: The first competition of Season 5 offers a compelling dataset to explore and model.
-The task is designed to test participants' ability to build and evaluate machine learning models while maintaining an approachable level of complexity.
+**Description:**
+The objective of this challenge is to forecast sticker sales in different countries.

-Start Date: January 2025
+**Start Date:** January 1st 2025

-End Date: February 2025
+**End Date:** Januray 31st 2025

+**Evaluation Metric:**
+Submissions are evaluated using the Mean Absolute Percentage Error (MAPE).

-Goals for S5E1
+**Goals for S5E1**

-Perform thorough exploratory data analysis (EDA).
+- Perform thorough exploratory data analysis (EDA).

-Experiment with a variety of machine learning models.
+- Experiment with a variety of machine learning models.

-Optimize hyperparameters and compare performance metrics.
+- Optimize hyperparameters and compare performance metrics.

-Document insights and strategies used during the competition.
+- Document insights and strategies used during the competition.

 ### Future Competitions

 This repository will be continuously updated with additional competitions in the series as they are announced.
-Each competition will have its own dedicated folder, following a similar structure to ensure consistency and organization.

 ## Acknowledgments